Chern's conjecture (affine geometry)

 Chern's conjecture for affinely flat manifolds was proposed by Shiing-Shen Chern in 1955 in the field of affine geometry.
 As of 2025, it remains an unsolved mathematical problem.

-Chern's conjecture states that the Euler characteristic of a compact affine manifold vanishes.
+Chern's conjecture states that the Euler characteristic of a compact affine manifold is zero.

 Details

-In case the connection ∇ is the Levi-Civita connection of a Riemannian metric, the Chern–Gauss–Bonnet formula:
+If any compact manifold is odd-dimensional, its Euler characteristic vanishes by Poincaré duality.
+If it is even-dimensional, then if the connection ∇ is the Levi-Civita connection of a Riemannian metric, the Chern–Gauss–Bonnet formula: